iloveitaly/clean-browser/README.md

 want to lose any interesting tabs so I don't easily quit my browsers.
 It's just the little extra of cognitive energy required to add more focus that doesn't get spent.

 This is utility to fix this issue.
 It closes all your tabs (in both Safari & Chrome), sends them to [todoist](https://mikebian.co/todoist) with a specified project and optionally a label, and outputs the list to the terminal (mostly for debugging).
+Only unique URLs are sent to Todoist, if you have a previous "archive task" with a URL archived it will not be archived again.

 This utility has helped my mind and made it easy for me to find interesting things I've run into in the past.
 I've tied this into a 'first wake' [hyper focus](https://mikebian.co/hyper-focus) script to automatically run each morning when I first open my computer.